jeff-bruemmer/clerk/README.md

 ### Advantages

 - **Extendable.** Proserunner separates code and data.
-[Checks](#checks) are formatted as EDN, so you can toggle checks on or off, add new specimens of awkward prose to existing checks, or create custom checks to cover your own writing tics or issues specific to your domain or style guide.
+[Checks](docs/checks.md) are formatted as EDN, so you can toggle checks on or off, add new specimens of awkward prose to existing checks, or create custom checks to cover your own writing tics or issues specific to your domain or style guide.
 The dynamic editor registry allows you to add entirely new check types without modifying Proserunner's source code.
 - **Fast.** Proserunner analyzes multiple lines of text in parallel using optimized chunked processing (up to 4.85x faster on typical documents).
 Proserunner caches results and only checks lines of text that have changed since the last proofreading.
 Version-based check caching eliminates redundant downloads.
+See [docs/benchmarks.md](docs/benchmarks.md) for performance details.
 - **Flexible.** Proserunner outputs results as a text table, but it can also format results as EDN or JSON.
+See [output formats](#output-formats) for details.

 ### Tradeoffs

 - **Mammoth binary**.
 Compiling the native image with Graal improves startup time and memory usage, but the binary is larger than the typical command-line tool.
+See [docs/building.md](docs/building.md) for build details.

 Proserunner includes many of Proselint's default checks, but Proserunner pruned some checks that were either too noisy, or unlikely to ever get hits.
 Proserunner also includes checks from other sources (and hard experience).